 Renting a flat in Prague is quite straightforward, with basically two options.
-The first one is to look for ads in newspapers or on the internet and rent a flat from a private owner, or use a real estate agency which can take some of the hassle out of the flat-hunting process.
+The first one is to look for ads in newspapers or on the internet and rent a flat from a private owner or use a real estate agency that can take some of the hassles out of the flat-hunting process.

 Real estate agencies usually charge a fee of about one month’s rent, a security deposit of first and last month’s rent and any additional costs, and you’re looking at about a four months’ rent down-payment.

-When signing a lease with your landlord, insist on the contract in your own language, a proof of ownership document and a hand-over protocol (a list of contents and their condition in order to safeguard your deposit at the end of the contract).
+When signing a lease with your landlord, insist on the contract in your own language, proof of ownership document and a hand-over protocol (a list of contents and their condition to safeguard your deposit at the end of the contract).